 These categories of movements are what we practice in the gym and apply well in real world situations in our own lives when the need arises.
 The skills we develop when practicing and adapting to human movement training adds to our long term health and wellbeing.
 Longevity is an overarching principle of why we train and how we train.

 ‘It’s not about building bigger muscles just to have big muscles.
-It’s about developing useful bodies that will help us live more physically capable today, tomorrow and into our old age.’
+It’s about developing useful bodies that will help us live more physically capable today, tomorrow and into our old age, whilst feeling really good about ourselves.’

 While adaptability is a valued component of training plans, random is never a consideration.
 Each training session is part of a larger part.
 We start each program with simple movements and organically progress elements such as the loading, the volume or density of repetitions or complexity.
 Interestingly, intensity waves between 50% to 75% of perceived effort.
 Unless someone desires to test their maximum ability (under strict conditions), programs are designed to expand comfort zones with the progressions mentioned above.